dion2910/Data-Science-Project_Python/README.md

 ## Table of Contents
 1. Problem Formulation
-2. Models Used
+2. Regression Models Used
+3. Data preparation and cleaning
+4. Exploratory Data Analysis
-3. Data-driven insights and Recommendations
+5. Data-driven insights and Recommendations
-4. Key learning points
+6. Key learning points
-5. References
+7. References

 ## Problem Formulation
 - To find out which factors are the most important in predicting happiness in a country
 - To find and build a model that best predicts happiness in a country

+## Data preparation and cleaning

+## Exploratory Data Analysis

 ## Regression Models Used
 1. Multi-Variate Linear Regression